Flow-Based Model

 • is a latent variable sampled from a simple distribution

 The function in normalizing flows is perfectly invertible.
-In normalizing flows, we care about density estimation, not reconstruction.
+We care about density estimation, not reconstruction.
 The loss is based on the log-likelihood of data under the model (more below).
+A flow with a separate encoder/decoder would basically be an Autoencoder

-We can write this in terms of probability density function (comes from the change of variables theorem in probability):
+We can write this in terms of probability density function (comes from the Change-of-Variable Formula theorem in probability):

-• In sampling / generation, Data flows from: , sample from the base distribution, and apply the forward flow:
+• In sampling / generation, data flows : sample from the base distribution and apply the forward flow

 Difference with VAE?

-It’s how we formulate the loss.
-In VAE, the encoder and decoder are separate networks.
-Also:
+It comes down to how we formulate the loss.
+In a VAE the encoder and decoder are separate networks:

-• Normalizing flow is deterministic: No randomness is added when transforming .
-It’s exact, we know what happens.
+• Normalizing flow is deterministic: no randomness is added when transforming , we know exactly what happens

-• VAE is stochastic: it uses a stochastic encoder that samples from a learned distribution .
-It outputs a distribution.
+• VAE is stochastic: the encoder samples from a learned distribution and outputs a distribution

-• In VAEs, the model learns to approximate the mapping between data and latent Gaussian through separate encoder/decoder networks.
+• In VAEs, the model approximates the mapping between data and latent Gaussian through separate encoder/decoder networks

 Sampling: